-The WAA is responsible for facilitating the Wraparound process, developing individualized plans of care (POC) that cross agencies and assigning one accountable individual to coordinate care, the WF.
+The WAA is responsible for facilitating the Wraparound process, developing individualized plans of care (POC) that cross agencies and assigning one accountable individual to coordinate care, the Wraparound Facilitator (WF).
 The WF works with the child/youth and their parent/primary caregiver, to build a team which includes formal provider(s), and system partners currently working with the family, as well as the family's natural/informal supports.
 In addition, once enrolled in CSoC, children/youth and families have access to parent support/training and youth support/training specialists, who are employed by the Family Support Organization (FSO).
 The WF is responsible for assisting the family in building a team and facilitating the Child and Family Team (CFT) meeting process with support and coaching from a WF supervisor/coach.
 The WF acts as a bridge between the CSoC contractor and families, and assists the family in building a CFT.
 The team works with the family to create one cohesive plan to coordinate care and address identified needs.
 The WF will work with children and youth, their families, providers, regional agency staff, courts, child welfare agencies, schools, community organizations and the FSO to coordinate care planning and access to comprehensive services and supports.
-Service coordination by the WAA, in collaboration with the FSO, will be guided by the four phase Wraparound process, which is defined by the standards and principles established by the National Wraparound Initiative (NWI) (information on NWI is available at: www.nwi.pdx.edu; information on the ten principles is available https://nwi.pdx.edu/NWIbook/Chapters/Bruns-2.1-(10-principles-of-wrap).pdf.
+Service coordination by the WAA, in collaboration with the FSO, will be guided by the four phase Wraparound process, which is defined by the standards and principles established by the National Wraparound Initiative (NWI).
+(See Appendix A for links to the NWI website and information on the ten principles of wraparound).